Introduction to cloud discovery

 Examine the results.

 Before you proceed with the cloud scan, ensure that a cloud credential is configured on your appliance.
 Create a cloud provider user account and access key.
-For more information on supported cloud providers, the information that each requires for a credential, and general information on discovering services running in the individual providers, see Cloud providers.
 For more general information on credentials, see configuring credentials.

 Cloud Overview dashboard